gophercloud/gophercloud/docs/contributor-tutorial/step-02-issues.md

 ---------------

 If you've noticed that a feature is missing from Gophercloud, you'll also need to create an issue before doing any work.
-This is start a discussion about whether or not the feature should be included in Gophercloud.
-We don't want to want to see you put in hours of work only to learn that the feature is out of scope of the project.
+This is to start a discussion about whether or not the feature should be included in Gophercloud.
+We don't want to see you put in hours of work only to learn that the feature is out of scope of the project.

 Feature requests can come in different forms: